Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 Spread a thin layer of mulch over bare patches.

-Water every day for three weeks.
+Water every day for three weeks, just enough to keep the soil moist.

 If sod will be laid or the soil is poor or has high and low spots or needs to be re-graded, then it is better to till the soil and re-grade.
 See the article on Improving Soil for more information on poor soil.
-The steps are similar.
-Instead of using a dethatcher, spread lime and soil amendments, then rototill or spade as deep as possible, level the soil and roll it with a water filled roller and level again.
+The first two steps are the same, but instead of using a dethatcher, spread lime and soil amendments, then rotortill or spade as deep as possible, level the soil and roll it with a water filled roller and level again.
 Then continue with the grass seed fertilizer.
-Spread seed or lay sod beginning with the longest straight line.
-Walk on the sod, not the soil to avoid leaving depressions in the soil.
-Pull the sod tight together and stagger the cross seams.
-Then empty half of the water out of the water roller and go over the sod diagonally so the sod is tight to the soil.

 Mowing